If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Ideal water parameters

-The ideal temperature for the proper growth of Christmas moss is between 68 to 82 degrees Fahrenheit and its pH tolerance ranges between 5 to 7.5.
+The ideal temperature for the proper growth of Christmas moss is between 68 to 82 degrees Fahrenheit and its pH tolerance range is between 5 to 7.5.

 Fertilization requirements